privacyguides/privacyguides.org/docs/real-time-communication.en.md

 - Adding new features is more complex, because these features need to be standardized and tested to ensure they work with all servers on the network.
 - Due to the previous point, features can be lacking, or incomplete or working in unexpected ways compared to centralized platforms, such as message relay when offline or message deletion.
 - Some metadata may be available (e.g., information like "who is talking to whom," but not actual message content if E2EE is used).
 - Federated servers generally require trusting your server's administrator.
-They may be a hobbyist or otherwise not a "security professional," and may not serve standard documents like a privacy policy or terms of service detailing how your data is utilized.
+They may be a hobbyist or otherwise not a "security professional," and may not serve standard documents like a privacy policy or terms of service detailing how your data is used.
 - Server administrators sometimes choose to block other servers, which are a source of unmoderated abuse or break general rules of accepted behavior.
 This will hinder your ability to communicate with members of those servers.

 ### Peer-to-Peer Networks